livewire/livewire/docs/pagination.md

 ## Resetting the page

-When sorting or filtering results, it is common that you want to reset the page number back to `1`.
+When sorting or filtering results, it is common want to reset the page number back to `1`.

 For this reason, Livewire provides the `$this->resetPage()` method, allowing you to reset the page number from anywhere in your component.